ycwan9/dd2394-project-password/README.md

 Cracked 5cb138284d431abd6a053a56625ec088bfb88912: bbb

 Cracked 1 out of 1 provided hashes.
 ```

-We can see after the 2nd reduction, it hit `ccc` chain ending `acc`.
+We can see after the 2nd reduction, it hit `ccc` chain's ending `cca`.
 Then the password is recovered by rebuilding the chain in forward order.

 Obviously this table is not comprehensive and some hash cannot be found.